ZacharyKahn16/collaborative_teaching/Testing Procedure.md

 ## GCP Cloud Logging

-Testing that all components work together is a challenging process and for this system this was accomplished by using logs that ran for each of the processes in the system.
+Testing that all the components work together is a challenging process and for this system this was accomplished by using logs that ran for each of the processes in the system.
 These logs enable you to see how the system performs when all processes are running and to kill various processes throughout the system and see how the system recovers.
-To analyze the logs please refer to GCP's [Cloud Logging](https://cloud.google.com/logging).
+To analyze the logs please refer to GCP's [Cloud Logging](https://console.cloud.google.com/logs/viewer).